Nov 22, 2018

-The Cayman Islands Crisis Centre (CICC) launched a new Kids Helpline pilot programme on 22 November, 2018, at the CICC’s Walk-in Centre, Estella’s Place.
+The Cayman Islands Crisis Centre (CICC) launched a new Kids Helpline pilot program on 22 November 2018, at the CICC’s Walk-in Centre, Estella’s Place.

 The Kids Helpline will provide children and young adults up to 18 years old with a resource outside of their immediate circle of family and/or friends to contact for support on issues concerning their wellbeing.

 The helpline is one of the first of its kind in the Caribbean British Overseas Territories and its development was supported by the UK’s National Crime Agency Child Exploitation and Online Protection command (NCA CEOP) as part of a wider program of support coordinated by the UK Foreign Commonwealth Office (FCO) through the Governor’s Office.

 His Excellency The Governor, Martyn Roper, was in attendance for the grand opening of the Kids Helpline.